EU antitrust chief calls for global approach towards tech giants

-BERLIN (REUTERS) - Europe's antitrust chief Margrethe Vestager, the architect of landmark rules to curb the power of US tech giants, called on Thursday (May 5) for a global approach towards Big Tech to prevent companies taking advantage of enforcement gaps.
+BERLIN • The European Union's antitrust chief Margrethe Vestager, the architect of landmark rules to curb the power of United States tech giants, called yesterday for a global approach towards Big Tech to prevent companies from taking advantage of enforcement gaps.

-"Close cooperation will be necessary because we will not be short of work and we will not be short of novel services or practices to look at," she said.
+"Close cooperation will be necessary because we will not be short of work and we will not be short of novel services or practices to look at," Ms Vestager said.

-"It goes without saying that the more we, as an international competition community, are able to harmonise our approach, the less opportunity there will be for global tech giants to exploit enforcement gaps between our jurisdictions,"Vestager said.
+"It goes without saying that the more we, as an international competition community, are able to harmonise our approach, the less opportunity there will be for global tech giants to exploit enforcement gaps between our jurisdictions."

 US antitrust enforcers and some US states are also investigating Google, Facebook and Apple.